Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Fix frontend vite permissions issue
 - Fix prisma binary permissions with find command
-- Fix Dockerfile: clean node_modules and add fallback install

 **Key Points for New AI:**
 1. Read the recent commits above to understand what was done